Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Reduced Risk of Damage

-After the bisque firing, the clay becomes ceramic material.
+After the bisque firing, the clay becomes a ceramic material.
 It is now much less fragile than greenware, reducing the risk of damage during the handling and application of underglazes.
 For example, you can apply underglaze without worrying about denting, marking, or harming the clay surface.

 Disadvantages of Applying Underglaze on Bisqueware?